How To Make Good Labels For Inventory Locations

 A Location Without a Label Is Nothing.

 We’re serious when we say that every location in your facility should have a name and a label.
 (There are some common-sense exceptions, for instance, public areas where labels can’t be displayed or areas that only contain a few large assets that are easily counted.)
-It may seem extreme, but the cost of labeling a location and having it available in the Clearly Inventory application are so small, and the alternatives—having to go back and label locations again, “losing” items because they aren’t stored in a known location, having jumbled location names—are so great that it just makes sense to take a little extra time and thought and get the job done once.
+It may seem extreme, but the cost of labeling a location and having it available in the Clearly Inventory application are so small, and the alternatives—having to go back and label locations again, “losing” items because they aren’t stored in a known location, having jumbled location names—are so great that it just makes sense to take a little extra time and thought to use location labels to get the job done once.

 How to Label Your Locations

-Tips on Making and Mounting Labels
+Tips on Making and Mounting Location Labels

 - Your labels should be durable and fixed in place (i.e., don’t use magnets or labels that can be easily moved).